-George W. Bush – Different from all the rest, President W. Bush has been to Middletown three times so far.
+George W. Bush – President W. Bush has been to Middletown three times.
 His first visit to Middletown was at the Harrisburg International Airport to support Republican candidates during a rally in 2002.
 His second visit to Middletown was in February 2004 to the Central Dauphin High School.
-His last visit was in April of 2004 when he went to Hershey to give a statement about the Patriot Act at the Hershey Lodge and Convention Center; he got there by going to and from with the HIA.
+His last visit was in April of 2004 when he went to Hershey to give a statement about the Patriot Act at the Hershey Lodge and Convention Center; he used HIA for this trip too.

 Barack Obama – On March 30th, 2008, President Barack Obama passed through the HIA on the campaign trail.
 He spoke at the Forum located in Harrisburg to campaign for his presidency with hopes to win the Pennsylvania primary.

 Obama’s great-great-great-great-great-great maternal grandfather (sixth great grandfather) lived in Middletown.
 The ancestor’s name was Johann Conrad Woelflin (Wolfley) 1729-1794, and his home on Union St. near the Square is still there.
 His grave is a couple of blocks away in the Sant Peter’s Kierch’s cemetery.